inmotionsoftware/ims-json/README.md

 --------------------------------------------------------------------------------
 ## Performance Comparisions
-All tests where run on a Late 2013 MacBook Pro, 2.4Ghz Core i5 with 8GB of RAM running OSX 10.10.3.
+All tests where run as x86_64 binaries on a Late 2013 MacBook Pro, 2.4Ghz Core i5 with 8GB of RAM running OSX 10.10.3.

 Two test json files were used.